Updated April 2026 18 min read

 Simplified DNO notification

-The current G98 "fit and notify" process may be removed entirely for certified sub-800W plug-in kits, reducing the setup to a pure buy-and-plug experience with no paperwork.
+The G98 "fit and notify" process may be removed entirely for certified sub-800W kits, reducing setup to a pure buy-and-plug experience.

 Falling prices

-As the UK market matures and competition intensifies, kit prices will drop.
 German pricing suggests a floor of around £200–£300 for a basic 800W system.
-Battery-integrated kits will follow a similar trajectory as storage technology becomes cheaper.
+Battery-integrated kits will follow.

 Smart export and grid integration

-Early UK kits will focus on self-consumption.
-Future systems will likely support the Smart Export Guarantee (SEG), allowing you to sell surplus electricity back to the grid — turning your balcony into a micro power station.
+Future systems will likely support the Smart Export Guarantee (SEG), allowing you to sell surplus electricity back to the grid.

 Higher wattage limits